pratibhagupta2109/dss/monitoring/uss_qualifier/webapp/README.md

 This application accepts Auth2 credentials for user-specific login.
 The process to authenticate using Auth2 is described (here)[/LOGIN.md].
 If Auth2 credentials are not provided application uses `Local User` session by default.

--   Additionally, you need to bring up [rid mock instance](/monitoring/uss_qualifier/rid/mock/run_locally.sh) to produce a mock RID system to use with uss_qualifier.
-The instructions to bring up the rid mock instance can be found [here](/monitoring/uss_qualifier/mock/README.md).

 ### Input Files

 Accepted input files are, either valid flight records or KML files in the format mentioned [here](/monitoring/uss_qualifier/rid/README.md#Create-Flight-Record-from-KML).